TheDuckGoesQuark/pdilemma/client/README.md

 Maven is the chosen build tool for the server.

-Once installed, use `mvn clean install` in the `server` directory to install all relevant dependencies, run tests, and build the `.jar` file.
+Once installed, use `mvn clean install` in the `server` directory to install all relevant dependencies, run tests, and build the `.jar` file in the `target` directory.

-In the project directory, you can run:
+In the target directory, you can run:

 ## `java -jar ${jarfile_name}`